 With respect to the speed at which scheduling decisions happen, there are again two groups of work.
-The first group examines most of (or all) the cluster state to determine the most suitable resources for incoming tasks, in a way that addresses the performance impact of hardware heterogeneity and interference in shared resources [13, 17, 24, 26, 39, 42].
-For instance, Quasar [14] uses classification to determine the resource preferences of incoming jobs.
+The first group examines most of (or all) the cluster state to determine the most suitable resources for incoming tasks, in a way that addresses the performance impact of hardware heterogeneity and interference in shared resources [12, 16, 23, 26, 33, 40, 43].
+For instance, Quasar [13] uses classification to determine the resource preferences of incoming jobs.
 Then, it uses a greedy scheduler to search the cluster state for resources that meet the application's demands on servers with minimal contention.
-Similarly, Quincy [20] formulates scheduling as a cost optimization problem that accounts for preferences with respect to locality, fairness and starvation-freedom.
-Such schedulers make high quality decisions that lead to high application performance and high cluster utilization.
-Unfortunately, they need to greedily inspect the cluster state on every scheduling event.
-Their decision overhead can be prohibitively high for large clusters, and in particular for the very short jobs of realtime analytics (100ms - 10s) [28, 40].
-Using multiple greedy schedulers improves scheduling throughput but not latency, and terminating the greedy search early typically lowers the decision quality, especially at high cluster loads.
+Similarly, Quincy [19] formulates scheduling as a cost optimization problem that accounts for job preferences with respect to locality, fairness and starvation-freedom.
+These schedulers make high quality decisions that lead to high application performance and cluster utilization.
+However, they inspect the full cluster state on every scheduling event.
+Their decision overhead can be prohibitively high for large clusters, and especially for very